 What is the relation with the labour market?

 Master HOPE in Humanitarian Operations in Emergencies Managing Projects, People, Administration & Logistic in the field was co-designed with the main executives in the humanitarian sector and their organizations and updated through the most recent and reliable investigations on the competence and professional profiles requested in the humanitarian environment at international level.
 Guarantees of job placement at the end of the course include the strict reference of Master HOPE to the needs of the humanitarian professional market with respect to its extreme complexity and growing responsibilities as well as its experienced staff and faculty and the operational partnerships with Intersos, Oxfam, Save the Children, UNHRD.

 What type of didactic model is followed?

-The didactic Social Change School Model patented “TNT”, Technologies for No profit Training®, is a training model which winds through qualifying contents and processes.
-It includes the online interactive ‘Moodle’, the Webinars recorded live as a virtual class, the Workshops, Field Simulation Experiences, the LOE-Learning System Outcomes Evaluation, the tutoring in groups or individual, the teamwork and the ‘Peer Assessment’ for the duration of the programme.
+The patented Social Change School Didactic Model “TNT”, Technologies for No profit Training®, is a training model which winds through qualifying contents and processes.
+It includes the online interactive platform Moodle, Webinars recorded live as a virtual class, Workshops, Field Simulation Experiences, LOE-Learning System Outcomes Evaluation, tutoring in groups or individual, teamwork and the “Peer Assessment” for the duration of the programme.

 It is a 12 months programme.
-1000 overall amount of hours distributed in 180 hours:
+1000 overall hours distributed in:

 - 25 in-class WORKSHOPS plus 3 days of field experience (in 8 in-class meetings in Rome, Brindisi, Madrid)